2 year term deposits

 What is a 2 year term deposit?

-How much can I deposit?
+How much can I deposit for 2 years?

 When will I receive my interest payment?